jjallaire/pandoc-mirror/README.md

 emit pandoc ast

-error handling for pandoc engine (or perhaps the component should just take the AST and not know anything at all about markdown)
+error handling for pandoc engine:
+   - Make alert part of editor UI interface
+   - Verify that json parsing error doesn't have more

 pre-processing and post-processing for Rmd fenced code attributes (don't conform)